 The State Government has filed an appeal against this judgment and order of the High Court in the Supreme Court.

-Discuss in detail the reasoning of the Supreme Court and name the rules of interpretation adopted by the Supreme Court in the above mentioned case.
+Discuss in detail the different rules of interpretation applied along with relevant reasons by the Supreme Court in the above mentioned case.